 In the USA, just as the Uniform Trade Secret Act displaced nearly all state-specific common law misappropriation schemes, providing a theoretically uniform body of law across the many states, Congress enacted the Defend Trade Secrets Act (DTSA) in 2016, building on earlier federal economic espionage statutes, to create a federal system of trade secret law.
 Now that the first wave of DTSA cases has made its way through the federal courts, we are beginning to see greater uniformity and certainty on key issues.

 As explored in this Global Practice Guide, a robust body of case law is developing on such topics as pleading requirements, the required particularity for descriptions of trade secrets in discovery, liability based on conduct predating the enactment of the DTSA, and allowable measures of damages.
-The enactment of the DTSA, not surprisingly, has resulted in a significant uptick of federal filings, as trade secret owners seek to benefit from the perceived uniformity and predictability of the federal courts.
-Moving forward, counsel should keep up to date with the latest developments in DTSA litigation, which is proving to be an indispensable part of every trade secret owner's toolkit.
+The enactment of the DTSA, not surprisingly, has resulted in a significant uptick in federal filings, as trade secret owners seek to benefit from the perceived uniformity and predictability of the federal courts.
+Moving forward, counsel should keep up to date with the latest developments in DTSA litigation, which is proving to be an indispensable part of every trade secret owner’s toolkit.

 Protecting trade secrets internationally continues to be dynamic and unpredictable.
 Courts in the USA are just beginning to grapple with issues of liability and damages based on conduct occurring overseas, while many foreign jurisdictions are themselves still developing their trade secret jurisprudence.
 Global businesses must navigate the laws of each country and territory on a case-by-case basis and make informed decisions about how to safeguard trade secrets locally as well as centrally, to ensure that they do not inadvertently lose global protection for failure to comply with a single foreign law.